Syria, Russia pound rebel-held Aleppo but advances halt

 Rebel officials have sworn they will never leave.

-The army said it reduced operations to allow residents to leave, and that this would enable the military to carry out "wider maneuvers" against insurgents in due course.
+The army said it reduced operations to allow residents to leave, and that this would enable the military to carry out "wider manoeuvres" against insurgents in due course.

-Russia's defense ministry said that after civilians left, government forces would continue to "liberate" eastern Aleppo.
+Russia's defence ministry said that after civilians left, government forces would continue to "liberate" eastern Aleppo.

 Even once Aleppo is retaken, the multi-sided Syrian war will continue.